spzwart/DynBinEv/README.md

 dynamics is taken care of by the N-body code.

 Initial discussions started on 27 January 2020 between:
-Nicola Giacobbo
+Nicola Giacobbo,
-Iorio Giuliano
+Iorio Giuliano,
-Simon Portegies Zwart
+Simon Portegies Zwart,
-Steven Rieder
+Steven Rieder,
-Alessandro Trani
+Alessandro Trani,
+and
 Long Wang

-Current content are 3 scripts: dynbin_simple.py
+**Current content are 3 scripts:**

+-dynbin_simple.py
-       Simplest form of integrating a binary without any mass loss.
+ -Simplest form of integrating a binary without any mass loss.

-dynbin_massloss.py
+-dynbin_massloss.py
-       simplest for of binary evolution in which the binary orbit is integrated with a 4th-order Hermite scheme.
+ -simplest for of binary evolution in which the binary orbit is
+       integrated with a 4th-order Hermite scheme.
 Stellar mass loss (currently constant with time) is directly incorporated into the N-body code via a channel.

-dynbin_massloss_bridge.py
+-dynbin_massloss_bridge.py
-       binary evolution in which the binary orbit is integrated with a 4th-order Hermite scheme and the stellar mass loss (currently constant with time) is incorporated using the drift-operator in the classic bridge.
+ -binary evolution in which the binary orbit is
+       integrated with a 4th-order Hermite scheme and the stellar mass loss (currently constant with time) is incorporated using the drift-operator in the classic bridge.